Canadian dollar jolted by rate cut shock; ECB looms large for euro

 SYDNEY The Canadian dollar languished at its lowest in nearly six years early on Thursday, having suffered a massive drop after the Bank of Canada stunned markets by cutting interest rates.

-The surprise easing came as the European Central Bank is widely expected to launch a large-scale sovereign bond-buying program.
+The surprise easing came as the European Central Bank is widely expected to launch a large-scale sovereign bond-buying programme.

 The BOC lowered its overnight rate to 0.75 percent from 1 percent "to provide insurance" against the risks of financial instability and lower inflation after a slump in oil prices.